ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 ### Technologies Used:

 *   **Python:** Core scripting language.
-*   **Undetected Playwright (Python Library):** For headless browser automation to scrape dynamic website content (prices and availability).
+*   **Undetected Playwright (Python Library):** For browser automation to scrape dynamic website content (prices and availability).
 *   **Google Sheets API (Python Client Library):** For reading data from and writing data to the Google Sheet.
 *   **Google Cloud Service Account:** For secure and automated authentication with the Google Sheets API.
-*   **GitHub Actions:** For scheduling and running the automation workflow in a serverless environment.

 ### High-Level Flow:

 1.  **Initialization:** The script connects to the Google Sheets API using service account credentials.
 2.  **Read Sheet Data:** It reads all relevant rows and columns (Product ID, Supplier URLs, Old Price) from the designated Google Sheet, starting from row 5.
 3.  **Iterate Products:** For each product (row) in the sheet:
     *   **Scrape Supplier Data:** It iterates through each defined supplier URL column.
-For each valid URL, it launches a headless browser (Playwright), navigates to the URL, and attempts to scrape the product's price and determine its availability (in-stock status).
+For each valid URL, it launches a browser (Playwright), navigates to the URL, and attempts to scrape the product's price and determine its availability (in-stock status).
 A delay is introduced between requests to avoid rate limiting.
     *   **Process Scraped Data:** It collects all scraped prices and availability statuses for the current product from all suppliers.
     *   **Determine Best Supplier:** It filters out out-of-stock products and identifies the supplier offering the lowest price among the remaining in-stock options.
 Ties are broken by selecting the first encountered supplier in the column order.
     *   **Prepare Updates:** Based on the best supplier found (or lack thereof), it determines the new "Supplier in use" URL, the new "Supplier Price For ONE Unit", and the "VA Notes" status ("Up", "Down", "No change", "Price not found / Out of stock").